Index

 The specific data to update the Task(s) with, in this case we want to also set the task

-. - Action #2: set the Shot status
+sg_status_listtofnl. - Action #2: set the Shot status

 - Instead of updating the

-, which in this case is the triggering Version whose status changed.
+Shotentity directly and choosing the correct Shot through filters (like we did for Tasks), we're going to updateSELF, which in this case is the triggering Version whose status changed.
 Either method works. - No need to have filters for

-is the specific Version that triggered this event. -
+SELFsince we already knowSELFis the specific Version that triggered this event. -

 Using deep linking/dot notation, we are able to update the Version's linked Shot's Status field.